 PPC For Lead Generation – A Case Study

-Matt Lally, the founder of TheGiftYak, took over a client’s account at the end of 2020.
+Matt Lally, the founder of TheGiftYak, took over a client’s account.
 Previously, that account had been run by an “expert consultant,” but it was stagnant, with no growth to speak of.

 The Solution – Consolidating Campaigns and A/B Testing

 Matt realized that the problem lay primarily with conversion volume.
 He wanted to send a stronger signal by increasing conversion volume, so he started by consolidating campaigns.
 He claims that creating larger campaigns with several keyword match types was his main strategy, turning it into one of the best B2B lead generation ideas.

 He also focused on extensive A/B testing with both the ad copy and the landing page to ensure that benchmarks were being hit.